jjkkk627/portfolio/README.md

 - t-SNE visualizations on learned embedding space vs raw input
 - Probability comparison using a weak linear classifier trained on combined vs sequentially applied images

-### What I learned:
-- How to generate new tasks and structured datasets from standard datasets (e.g., MNIST → addition task)
-- Tradeoffs between different model families (linear classifiers vs deep learning)
-- How data representations evolve inside a trained neural network (via t-SNE)
-- The importance of architectural choices, dataset splitting, and reproducibility in experimental ML work
-- Practical skills in scikit-learn and dimensionality reduction for model analysis
----

 ## 🎙️ Voice Flashcard Trainer (Hackathon Project) — [View Repo »](https://github.com/jjkkk627/hackathon-nlp.git)

 Built in a 6-hour hackathon: a voice-based flashcard trainer using real-time speech input, LLMs, and audio feedback.
 Created using the [Pyneuphonic](https://github.com/neuphonic/pyneuphonic) API.